chrdavis/JPEGAutoRotator/README.md

 ### Command Line
 A command line version (JPEGAutoRotator.exe) is also available which provides more control over the operation that is performed.
 ```
+Normalize JPEG images with EXIF orientation properties.
+Images are rotated based on the EXIF data
+and the orientation property is then removed.

 USAGE:
   JPEGAutoRotator [Options] Path